fquery 1.5.0-beta.1 copy "fquery: ^1.5.0-beta.1" to clipboard

 Have you ever wondered how to effectively manage server state in your Flutter apps?
 Many developers resort to using Riverpod, Bloc, `FutureBuilder``, or any other general-purpose state management solution.
 However, these solutions often lead to writing repetitive code that handles data fetching, caching, and other logic.

-The truth is, general-purpose state management solutions are not the best choice when it comes to handling asynchronous server state.
+The truth is, that general-purpose state management solutions are not the best choice when it comes to handling asynchronous server state.
 This is due to the unique nature of server state - it is asynchronous and requires specific APIs for fetching and updating.
 Additionally, the server state is stored in a remote location, which means it can be modified without your knowledge from anywhere in the world.
 This alone requires a lot of effort to keep the data synchronized and ensure that it is up-to-date.

 How does ⚑fquery tackle this problem? #